-The Trustee has a long-term time horizon for their portfolio and, as such, recognise that being a responsible investor should improve financial outcomes.
 The Trustee considers responsible investment to be the integration of environmental, social and governance (ESG) factors into investment decisions where financial risk and / or return could be materially affected.
 These considerations include the potential impact of climate change.

 The Trustee delegates responsibility to take account of ESG factors in investment decision-making to the Fiduciary Manager.
-This includes investments made directly by the Fiduciary Manager as well as those in pooled funds managed by third parties.
+This could include investments made directly by the Fiduciary Manager as well as those in pooled funds managed by third parties.
 In the latter case, the Fiduciary Manager is responsible for ensuring that the external investment managers appropriately incorporate ESG factors within their investment process.
 The Trustee monitors how the Fiduciary Manager incorporates ESG factors on a regular basis.